mozilla/gecko-dev/testing/perfdocs/generated/perftest-in-a-nutshell.rst

 The title of the bug will include the tests, and subtests that caused the largest change, the platform(s) the changes were detected on, and the date.
 It will also be prefixed with a range of the size (in percentage) of the changes.
 In the bug details, the bug which triggered the alert will also be found in the ``Regressed by`` field, and there will be a needinfo for the patch author.

+**Bug overview and the first comment (aka comment 0):**

-An alert summary will be found below in comment zero for this bug.
-It provides all the info required to understand what regressed, and provides info on the next steps for debugging it.
+An alert summary table will always be found in the first comment (comment 0) of a performance regression bug, it provides all the information required to understand what regressed.

  .. image:: ./perf_alert_comment_zero.png
    :alt: Comment Zero from a Performance Alert Bug